plone/plone.restapi/README.rst

 If you are having issues, please let us know via the issue tracker.

-If you required professional support, here is a list of Plone solution providers that contributed to plone.restapi:
+If you required professional support, here is a list of Plone solution providers that contributed significantly to plone.restapi in the past:

 - kitconcept GmbH (Germany) https://kitconcept.com
 - 4teamwork (Switzerland) https://www.4teamwork.ch/